jonathansekela/flashcard-search/README.md

 5. [x] reset button

 #### change-log
+- 2018/11/09: added trim() function to searchByWord; it fixed the problem.
+Application can now search by word.
 - 2018/10/20: began adding search by word functionality and checklist functionality
    - js: fix searchByWord so it finds the word in lib
    - css & js: make line-through class work correctly when table row clicked